metricshilab/manual/LyX-LaTeX.md

 When `LaTeX` was created many decades ago, the only format it could create was `DVI`; then the PDFsupport was added by `pdflatex`.
 As it is clear from this short list, PDF files can be created with both `pdflatex` and `dvipdfm`; some think that the output of pdflatex is better than the output of dvipdfm. `DVI` is an old format, and it does not support hyperlinks for example.
 We do not encourage using `DVI`.

-Note that, since LaTeX is just a collection of macros for TeX, if you compile a plain TeX document with a LaTeX compiler (such as pdflatex) it will work, while the opposite is not true: if you try to compile a LaTeX source with a TeX compiler you will get only a lot of errors.
+Note that, since LaTeX is just a collection of macros for TeX, if we compile a plain TeX document with a LaTeX compiler (such as pdflatex) it will work, while the opposite is not true: if you try to compile a LaTeX source with a TeX compiler you will get only a lot of errors.

 The following diagram shows the relationships between the (La)TeX source code and all the formats you can create from it: